jasonhand/personalweb/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      I’m a developer, digital artist, consultant and a bunch of other impressive titles and buzz words.
+      I’m a developer advocate, speaker, author, musician, and friend.
     subtitle: >-
-      This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
-Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
+      I'm setting up a new site to make it easier for me to connect with everyone somewhere not related to social media.
     styles:
       self:
         height: auto